pixare40/Interactive-Commit/README.md

 - Git 2.9+
 - For WSL2: PowerShell accessible via `powershell.exe`
 - For Linux: Optional `playerctl` for MPRIS support
+- For macOS: `osascript` (included with macOS) for AppleScript detection

 ### Install from Source
 ```bash